Typeclasses

 Defining a Typeclass

 Let's call the typeclass Middle.
-A typeclass is not a type.
-Rather, it is used to impose constraints on types, much as an interface in Java imposes constraints on the classes that implement it.
-The Middle typeclass imposes operation ? on type a:
+A typeclass is not itself a type.
+There will be no values of type Middle.
+Rather, a typeclass is used to impose constraints on types, much as an interface in Java imposes constraints on the classes that implement it.
+The Middle typeclass imposes operation ? on generic type a:

 Haskell